Skip to main content

 3. If owner/insured are different, the death benefit will be paid upon the death of the insured.

-4. Policy loans and withdrawals may create an adverse tax result in the event of a lapse or policy surrender, and will reduce both the cash value and death benefit.
+4. Create an adverse tax result in the event of lapse or policy surrender and will reduce both the surrender value and death benefit.
+Withdrawals may be subject to taxation within the first fifteen years of the contract.
+You should consult your tax advisor when considering taking a policy loan or withdrawal.